The TRWA Bruce Spooner Education Center was named for Bruce Spooner, a longtime member, donor and volunteer.

 The year included learning about native and pollinator gardening, mosquito control, the High Street Dam removal on the Town River in Bridgewater, advocacy actions for individuals, and catching macro-invertebrates to identify them.
 The Middleborough-Lakeville herring commissioners conducted a three-hour tour of the Wareham Street herring run and Assawompset Pond Complex, providing participation in a herring count.
 Also, guided walks were held in various locations throughout the watershed to connect the public to our natural resources.
 A presentation on accessing the environment for those with mobility concerns started an important conversation the Center hopes to expand on in future years.

 The Center ended its first year with the completion of Phase 1 of the demonstration pollinator and native plant gardens at the entrance to the TRWA Watershed Center at Sweets Knoll State Park in Dighton, MA.
-Planting these gardens and maintaining them will require additional volunteers to share the chores.
+Planting these gardens and maintaining could not have been possible without our incredible volunteers.
 To be added to the garden volunteer list email firstname.lastname@example.org.

-We are excited about 2023 programming!
-There will be freshwater mussel fauna and frogs of Massachusetts, monarch butterflies, terrapins, guided walks, advocacy, water bugs and more!
+We are excited about 2024 programming!
+There will be the wildlife presentations, a dam restoration field trip, guided walks, a climate change panel discussion, and more!
 Children’s activities will be expanded.
-Watch the TRWA Facebook page and our website calendar for event information.
+Watch the TRWA Facebook page and our website calendar for event details.

 The Center, which is integral to the goals of TRWA, depends on volunteers, donors, program leaders, members and the support of the whole TRWA organization for success.
 The Center appreciates and thanks each and every one, without which the Center could not continue.